Machinist 2nd Shift

 Education/Job Knowledge Requirements:

-Equivalent to a high school education is acceptable.
+High School Diploma or GED Equivalent to a high school education is required.

 Requires the ability to read, write, complete simple forms, and understand simple written instructions.